SSegunV/tree_cover_model/README.md

 ## How?
 WIP!
 Will be updated as things move on.

+## Strange Things
+Carrying out training on an Apple Silicon Mac.
+Hence, one or two potential issues with requirements.
+To address.

 ## Data
 [Jock Blackard, Covertype, UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/31/covertype)